-CLEAN Indicator Light
+22 CLEAN Indicator Light

-After 50 hours of cassette tape play, the light conies on as a reminder to clean the tape heads.
-If the light comes on and the tape heads were not cleaned at the recommended 30 hours of usage (see maintenance section below), they should be cleaned immediately.
+After 30 hours of cassette tape play, the light comes on as a reminder to clean the tape heads.
 To reset, push and hold the indicator with a pointed instrument such as a ball-point pen until the light goes off (about 3 seconds).